|Telephone:||+61 8 9370 6659|

 |Mobile:||+61 8 93706659|

-Tom O’Halloran leads the Jazz Piano department at the Western Australian Academy of Performing Arts (WAAPA) at Edith Cowan University, and currently holds a Master of Music in classical composition from the Sydney Conservatorium of Music and a Bachelor of Jazz (Performance) from WAAPA.
-He is a regularly commissioned composer and lectures in jazz composition, as well as improvisation, ensemble studies and piano workshop.
+Tom O’Halloran leads the Jazz Piano department at the Western Australian Academy of Performing Arts (WAAPA) at Edith Cowan University, and also lectures in jazz composition as well as improvisation, ensemble studies and piano workshop.
+He is a regularly commissioned composer, and currently holds a Master of Music in classical composition from the Sydney Conservatorium of Music and a Bachelor of Music (Jazz Performance) from WAAPA.
+He is also currently enrolled in a PhD program through Monash University, Melbourne.

-His Masters thesis is entitled 'Sustained Aspects and Precursors: Toward a Stylistic Synthesis', and it discusses several of his compositions in terms of architecture, harmonic and rhythmicproperties, and the underlying trend in his music toward integration of jazz and art music concepts and techniques.
-Included pieces are 'Beyond the 26th Parallel', written for large chamber ensemble, 'Benevolent Apocalypse', for orchestra.
+His Masters thesis is entitled 'Sustained Aspects and Precursors: Toward a Stylistic Synthesis', and it discusses several of his compositions in terms of architecture, harmonic and rhythmic properties, and the underlying trend in his music toward integration of jazz and art music concepts and techniques.
+Included pieces are 'Beyond the 26th Parallel', written for large chamber ensemble, and 'Benevolent Apocalypse', for orchestra.